Food Design52 MINS2009Health and Food

 The sound of sausage: When a bite produces a distinct crunch, they taste particularly good.
 Fish sticks, on the other hand, don't make such great noises, but they can be arranged nicely in the pan.
 And is it merely a coincidence that bologna fits perfectly onto a slice of bread, and that when combined, they make up a popular snack?
-Designers create clothes, furniture, cars and all kinds of useful items.
-So why not food?
 Food designers work on things to eat, giving them a certain style and function.
-They not only make sure that food and drink fill our stomachs, but also that the eating process is practical and appeals to all the senses - so that we're hungry for more.
 FOOD DESIGN takes a look at the secret chambers of a major manufacturer of food, where designers and scientists are defining your favorite mouthful of tomorrow.
 It shows how form, color, smell, consistency, the sounds made during eating, manufacturing technique, history and stories are all aspects of food and eating that both influence food design, and are created by it.